Course Information

 Statistics often challenges students more than any course taken during their college careers.
 Students can best improve their grades by dedicating time and attention to the course.
 If a student earns an A in this course, he or she is all sorts of awesome!

-All work should be completed by the student who submitted the work for credit.
-If any work is submitted by a student that was completed by someone other than that student, that student risks failing the course and being removed from the university, according to university policies.
-Students may ask other students, tutors, and the instructor questions about Knewton homework, and paired activities.
-Questions on all other assignments (especially exams, quizzes, first posts in chapter discussions, and the individual assignment) may only be asked of the instructor.
+Knewton quizzes, Individual Minitab assignments, and exams must be completed only by the student submitting the work for credit.
+If any Individual Minitab assignments, quizzes, or exams are submitted by a student that are not the sole work of that student, the student risks failing the course and being removed from the university, according to university policies.
+Students may ask other students in their group or the instructor one or two questions about each Knewton homework and questions about group projects.
+Questions on all exams, quizzes, and the individual assignment may only be asked of the instructor.

 Expected Course Conduct